 Since clients have so many questions in this phase, it provides an opportunity for advisors to offer guidance and help them make good decisions.
 Think holistically about how you can help, and don’t limit yourself by only providing guidance around financial problems.
 As you do, your clients will see you not a just their financial advisor but as an essential problem solver.

 Chances are you’ve seen clients who’ve both struggled and thrived through this phase.
 Share some of these experiences and explain the outcomes of various decisions others made.
 Ask some of your clients who are thriving in retirement if they’d be willing to mentor clients who are struggling with decision making in this phase.
-See our resources about starting a retirement mentoring program.

 How you can help clients during The Big Decision Phase?